comdex-official/docs/docs/cdp_Messages.md

 Resulting Changes:

-1. Mint Principal coins and send it to Owner.
+1. Mint Principal coins and send them to the owner.
 2. Mint equal amount of internal debt coins.

 #RepayDebt
-RepayDebt repays the debt by returning the minted asset to the vault at which point it will be burned and the provided collateral is unlocked.
+RepayDebt repays the debt by returning the minted asset to the vault, at which point it will be burned, and the provided collateral is unlocked.

 	type MsgRepayDebtRequest struct {